-These fun physical activities for kids require only two simple things – an exercise ball and some space to play!
+These fun therapy ball exercises and activities for kids require only two simple things – an exercise ball and some space to play!

 *This post contains affiliate links.
 Read more.